Tishka17/gson-flatten/README.md

 }
 ```

-* If you are using Gson with some FieldNamingStrategies, do not forget to provide them to `FlattenTypeAdapterFactory`:
+* If you are using Gson 2.7 with some FieldNamingStrategies with and gson-flatten 0.6 you do not need to do anything more!

+With previous versions of gson and gson-flatten you should provide `FieldNamingStrategy` to `FlattenTypeAdapterFactory`:
 ```java
 final Gson gson = new GsonBuilder()
           .setFieldNamingPolicy(FieldNamingPolicy.UPPER_CAMEL_CASE)